GazzyGaz/Not-So-Simple-SavePoints/README.md

   flags.
 This also addresses the native invalid-shell check before the shell's first behaviour update.
 - Shell restoration clears residual quicksand depth and soft-resets the camera after attachment, then restores the saved view.
 Free Camera and Analog Camera preferences are not changed.
-- Baby penguins are an exception to private carryable restoration: the mod reuses the matching synchronized bird and sends its held state instead of spawning a local copy that the native baby penguin behaviour later synchronizes.
+- Baby penguins are an exception to private carryable restoration: the mod reuses the matching synchronized penguin and sends its held state instead of spawning a local copy that the native baby penguin behaviour later synchronizes.
   Subsequent loads release the bird normally; they never delete it as a disposable checkpoint replacement.
 - If a saved baby penguin is missing or held by another player, restoration retries briefly and then reports that the